 Dance directors typically oversee the production of a dance performance, whether on stage or in film.
 They are in charge of hiring dancers and choreographers, running rehearsals, and making decisions regarding creative and practical elements of the production.
 Dance directors are typically expected to have performed as dancers earlier in their lives.
 While there are no education requirements, fine arts degrees in dance are offered in schools across the country.

-|Required Education||Degrees for Bachelor of Fine Arts (BFA) and Master of Fine Arts (MFA) are available in dance|
+|Required Education||Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA) in Dance may be helpful|

-|Projected Job Growth (2012-2022)||24% (for choreographers)*|
+|Projected Job Growth (2018-2028)*||-3% (for choreographers)|

-|Median Salary (2013)||$44,130 (for choreographers)*|
+|Median Salary (2018)*||$47,800 (for choreographers)|

 Source: *U.S. Bureau of Labor Statistics